daneb/blog/_sermons/behold-the-lamb.md

 1. Our God is true.
 Basic human reasoning could tell you that.
 2. And the second, the focus for the message today, The Gospel is true and is the worlds only hope.

-### READ 2 Corinthians 4:1-6
+> READ 2 Corinthians 4:1-6

+## May blindness be removed

 This morning, that light has shone out of darkness, for today there be some seated here whose blindness has been removed.
 But there are also others who remind blind.
 Darkness is upon you, but you believe you are in the light.
-Darkness can be the light, when darkness is all you know.
+Be warned friend, it is easy for darkness to appear as light, when darkness is all you know.
 May the Lord awaken you this morning, may your eyes open, may the glorious light of the gospel shine and may it give you the light of the knowledge of the glory of God.

 Let's turn to the Lord in prayer.